GabrielPrzybysz/Typeo/README.md

 ## ✅&nbsp; Game Goal

-<p>Your objective is to carry the bug to the computer (like a hacker) but is very easy to make the bug be stuck , so, careful</p>
+<p>Your goal is to carry the bug to the computer (like a hacker) but is very easy to make the bug be stuck , so, careful</p>

 <br>